Latest information from the National Hurricane Center…

 HAZARDS AFFECTING LAND

 This is the last public advisory issued by the National Hurricane

-Additional information on the post-tropical cyclone can also be
+Center on this system.
+Additional information on this system can be

 found in High Seas Forecasts issued by the UK Met Office under WMO